pangeo-data/helm-chart/README.md

 First off you need [helm](https://github.com/kubernetes/helm) if you don't have it already.

-You also need to add the dependent chart repos.
+You also need to add the pangeo chart repository.

 ```shell
 # Add repos